 Named one of the “50 Most Influential People in Jacksonville,” Sam Kouvaris is a columnist for the Florida Times-Union in Jacksonville, Florida.
 He also serves as the President and CEO of Pegasus Media Productions operating Samsportsline.com.

-From 1981-2018 Sam was the Sports Director/Managing Editor at WJXT-TV, Channel 4 in Jacksonville, Florida.
+From 1981-2018 Sam was the Sports Director/Managing Editor at WJXT-TV, Channel 4 in Jacksonville.

-Since the inception of the local NFL franchise, Sam hosted a weekly review of the Jaguars game called “The End Zone” on Monday nights during the football season from 1995-2010.
-He currently is the host of “Jaguars All-Access” on Monday nights.
+Since the inception of the local NFL franchise, Sam hosted a weekly review of the Jaguars game called “The End Zone” on Monday nights during the football season from 1995-2012.
+He also hosted “Jaguars All-Access” on Monday nights from 2014-2017.

-Sam also anchored many other sports specials throughout the year covering the Daytona 500, The Super Bowl, March Madness, The Players, The Masters, The NBA Finals, The World Series, The BCS National Championship, The Gate River Run, The Florida/Georgia game and other local events.
+Sam has anchored many other sports specials throughout the year covering the Daytona 500, The Super Bowl, March Madness, The Players, The Masters, The NBA Finals, The World Series, The BCS National Championship, The Gate River Run, The Florida/Georgia game as well as other local events.

-Sam’s play-by-play experience stretches from football to polo and he has called events for CBS, NBC, ABC, ESPN, SportsChannel and the Sun Sports Network.
+Sam’s play-by-play experience stretches from football to polo and he has called events for CBS, NBC, ABC, ESPN, SportsChannel and the Sunshine Sports Network.
 He was the pre-season television play-by-play voice for the NFL’s Jacksonville Jaguars from 2013-2016, served in that capacity as well in 2001 and 2002, and as the sideline reporter for the Jaguars Radio Network during the 2000 season.
 Sam was also the television play-by-play voice for the Jacksonville Bulls in 1984 and 1985.

-Sam’s web site Samsportsline.com is a very popular destination for sports fans looking for commentary, information, scores and sports on the Internet and navigation.
-Sam also maintains a Facebook page (Sam Kouvaris, Samsportsline) and regularly posts on Twitter (@samkouvaris) to keep viewers informed of the latest sports updates.
+Sam’s web site Samsportsline.com is a very popular destination for sports fans looking for commentary, information, scores and sports.
+Sam also maintains a Facebook page (Sam Kouvaris, Samsportsline) and regularly posts on Twitter (@samkouvaris) and LinkedIn to keep sports fans informed.

 Sam is an Emmy Award winner and has won the Associated Press Broadcast Award as well as other honors including Sportscaster of the Year by numerous organizations.

 A 3-sport varsity athlete in High School, Sam also participated in football and baseball in college and on the semi-professional level.
 He still stays active in sports, mainly cycling, golf, weight training and has participated in several fantasy baseball camps with the Atlanta Braves, Miami Marlins and the Detroit Tigers.

-As part of his sports coverage, Sam has tried out for the Jacksonville Tea Men and the USFL Jacksonville Bulls.
+As part of his sports coverage, Sam had “triy outs” for the NASL’s Jacksonville Tea Men and the USFL Jacksonville Bulls.
 He served as the voice of the Tea Men of the NASL in 1983.

 Sam calls his experience in Navy tactical aircraft the highlight of his career.
 After a flight with the “Blue Angels,” Sam completed six weeks of training administered by the U.S. Navy at NAS Jacksonville and Cecil Field and received his “up-chit” (backseat qualified) to fly in the F/A-18.

-He serves on the Board of Directors for several charities in North Florida, including the MS Society.
-Sam’s annual golf tournament is held each May and benefits Dreams Come True, a Jacksonville based wish granting organization for children with life threatening illnesses.
+He has served on the Board of Directors for several charities in North Florida, including the MS Society.
+Sam’s annual golf tournament was held each May to benefit Habijax and then Dreams Come True, a Jacksonville based wish granting organization for children with life threatening illnesses.
 Those tournaments raised over $5 Million for local causes.
 He is a member of St. Joseph’s Parish.

-Sam lives in the Mandarin area of Jacksonville with his wife Linda.
-They have three grown children.
+Sam lives in the Mandarin area of Jacksonville with his wife of over 40 years, Linda.
+They have three grown children and four grandchildren.